-Interest expense, net decreased \$5 million, or 11%, for the three months ended March 31, 2016 compared to the same period in the prior year.
-The decrease was primarily the result of a lower effective interest rate from the extinguishment of our 8.5% senior secured notes due 2019 in April 2015 and the partial extinguishment of our 8.35% senior unsecured notes due 2016 in December 2015, funded by the issuance of our 5.375% and 5.25% senior secured notes due 2023, respectively.
-Our senior unsecured notes due 2016 fully matured in March 2016.
-The decrease in our lower effective interest rate was partially offset by an increase in average debt outstanding compared to the same period in the prior year, payments made on our interest rate swaps in the first quarter of 2016 and an increase in amortization of debt issuance costs.
+Interest expense, net decreased \$5 million, or 13%, for the three months ended June 30, 2016 compared to the same period in the prior year.
+The decrease was primarily the result of a lower effective interest rate from the extinguishment of our 8.5% senior secured notes due 2019 in April 2015 and the maturity of our 8.35% senior unsecured notes due March 2016, funded by the issuance of our 5.375% and 5.25% senior secured notes due 2023, respectively.
+The decrease in our lower effective interest rate was partially offset by an increase in average debt outstanding compared to the same period in the prior year, the impacts of our interest rate swaps in the three months ended June 30, 2016, and an increase in amortization of debt issuance costs.